-The key switch, used to start and shut off the engine, has 3 positions: OFF, RUN, and START (Figure 6).
-Refer to Starting the Engine (page 18).
+The key switch, used to start and shut off the engine, has 3 positions: OFF, RUN, and START (Figure 5).

-Throttle/Choke Control
+Throttle Control

-The throttle and choke controls are combined into 1 control lever.
-The throttle controls the engine speed and has a continuous-variable setting from SLOW to FAST (Figure 6).
+The throttle controls the engine speed, and it has a continuous-variable setting from the SLOW to FAST position (Figure 5).